 School Field Trips

 School field trips are a wonderful way to enhance learning and help students reach new potentials.
-The Highlands Center partners with school districts in Yavapai County through our year-round school programs.
-We also serve charter schools, private schools, and home-schooled children.
+The Highlands Center partners with local schools throughout the year.
+Highlands Center School Programs are a special point of pride, and are the longest running and most requested.

 The Schoolyard Habitat Program provides supplemental, standard-based science curriculum for elementary and middle schools throughout the TriCity Area.
 This three-year partnership program seeks to increase understanding, encourage inquiry, and generate a sense of stewardship in students by allowing structured exploration of an outdoor Habitat space.